metabase/metabase/docs/administration-guide/data-permissions.md

 Members of a group with Native query editing set to Yes can write new SQL/native queries using the [native query editor](https://www.metabase.com/docs/latest/users-guide/writing-sql.html).
 This access level requires the group to additionally have Unrestricted data access for the database in question, since SQL queries can circumvent table-level permissions.

-People who aren't in groups with Native query editing permissions will still be able to view the results of questions created from SQL/native queries, but not the code itself.
-They also won't see the **View the SQL** button in the query builder.
+People in a group without Native query editing permissions will still be able to view the results of questions created from SQL/native queries (though just the results, not the query), provided they 1) have collection access to the question, and 2) the question doesn't query a database that is [blocked](#block-access) for that group.

 ## Download results